-Those keto avocado brownies are the best keto avocado dessert recipe you'll ever made.
+This keto avocado brownie is the best keto avocado dessert recipe you'll ever make.
 It has a delicious fudgy texture, strong chocolate flavor and crunchy pecan nuts.
 You'll love this easy one-bowl blender recipe ready in few minutes.
-A quick healthy avocado brownies recipe for low-carb and gluten free chocolate lovers.
+A quick healthy avocado brownie recipe for low-carb and gluten-free chocolate lovers.

 Line a square brownie pan (24 cm x 24cm) with parchment paper.
 Set aside.